zorowangtt/phdthesis/source/10_chapter2_methods.md

 ![(A) Refinement scheme for the model obtained from AlphaFold2.
 (B) Starting model for the harmonic restrained MD simulations.
 C) Distances (blue) and distance distributions (black) between spin label pairs of the starting model for reMD simulation and DEER experiment data, respectively.](figures/cp12/scheme.jpg){#fig:scheme width=100%}

 ### FASTA sequence of CP12{#sec:sequence}
-From wild type of CP12's complete amino acid sequence, we used the segment of 163 residues (shown in blue) served as the input (WT) for AlphaFold2 modeling as follows:
+From the complete amino acid sequence of wild type of CP12, we used the segment of 163 residues (shown in blue) served as the input (WT) for AlphaFold2 modeling as follows:

 MKIFLASLIGSCAAFAPAPFGKSPTALFGRVDTS\textcolor{blue}{AAIEAALDASKKFGSTSSEARVLWDIVEEMDASDNSVAS
-KAPIVDSEYEAKVKSLSQMLTKTKAELDQVKALADDLKGVKLASPSVGSSAPDDSVMKEALAAARAATEEFGQ
+KAPIVD\text{red}{S}EYEAKVKSL\text{red}{S}QMLTKTKAELDQVKALADDLKGVKLASPSVGSSAPDDSVMKEALAAARAATEEFGQ
 SSPQARLAWETVEEIAASPVDIRAPLDEECLIELIEGCEALEKFQAALGSR} (WT)

 In addition, to consider the influence of mutants in the EPR/DEER experiment, two mutant sequences are considered to predict the CP12's dimer.
 Their sequences are as follows:

-AAIEAALDASKKFGSTSSEARVLWDIVEEMDASDNSVASKAPIVDCEYEAKVKSLSQMLTKTKAELDQVK
+AAIEAALDASKKFGSTSSEARVLWDIVEEMDASDNSVASKAPIVD\text{red}{C}EYEAKVKSLSQMLTKTKAELDQVK
 ALADDLKGVKLASPSVGSSAPDDSVMKEALAAARAATEEFGQSSPQARLAWETVEEIAASPVDIRAPLDEE
-SLIELIEGSEALEKFQAALGSR (S46)
+SLIELIEGSEALEKFQAALGSR (S46C)

-AAIEAALDASKKFGSTSSEARVLWDIVEEMDASDNSVASKAPIVDSEYEAKVKSLCQMLTKTKAELDQVK
+AAIEAALDASKKFGSTSSEARVLWDIVEEMDASDNSVASKAPIVDSEYEAKVKSL\text{red}{C}QMLTKTKAELDQVK
 ALADDLKGVKLASPSVGSSAPDDSVMKEALAAARAATEEFGQSSPQARLAWETVEEIAASPVDIRAPLDEE
-SLIELIEGSEALEKFQAALGSR (S56)
+SLIELIEGSEALEKFQAALGSR (S56C)

 ### AlphaFold2 prediction
 Using AlphaFold v2.1.1-Multimer (AF2) and the default databases,[@jumper2021;@evans2021;@tunyasuvunakool2021], the structure of the CP12 homodimer was predicted.
 From NCBI[@shao2021], the wild-type (WT) amino acid sequence was retrieved .
 For multiple sequence alignments (MSAs) lookup and structural template matching, an incomplete FASTA sequence of 163 residues (the blue portion of the sequence in @sec:sequence) was used in the AF2 input file.
 Each of the homodimeric structure of WT, S46C, and S56C mutants was predicted and the top five ranked models was generated for each.
-To evaluate the reliability of the predictions residuewise, For model evaluation, the predicted local distance difference test score (pLDDT, on a scale from 0 to 100, where 100 denotes the most confident) was used to assess the per-residue confidence for the model.
+To evaluate the reliability of the predictions residuewise, the predicted local distance difference test score (pLDDT, on a scale from 0 to 100, where 100 denotes the most confident) was used to assess the per-residue confidence for the model.

 ### Harmonic restrained molecular dynamics simulations